-- They tend to heal naturally after around a week.
+- They tend to heal naturally after around 1 week.

-- Sunburn blisters may be accompanied by more severe symptoms that should be seen by a doctor.
+- Sunburn blisters may co-occur with more severe symptoms that require medical attention.

 - People can avoid sunburn blisters by following sun protection guidelines.

-Most people who get sunburned will find the blisters very painful, particularly if touched or if an item of clothing rubs against them.
-They may also become extremely itchy.
+Most people who get sunburned will find the blisters very painful, particularly if they touch them or if an item of clothing rubs against them.
+The blisters may also become very itchy.

 However, both pain and itchiness will lessen as the blisters start to heal.

-Sunburn blisters usually only ever occur when a person has been severely sunburned.
-Because of this, several complications can arise in a person who develops blisters due to overexposure to the sun.
+Usually, sunburn blisters only ever occur when a person has experienced severe sunburn.
+Several complications can arise in people who develop blisters due to sun overexposure, including:

-Anyone who experiences these symptoms after being in the sun should seek advice from their doctor, regardless of whether sunburn blisters appear or not.
+Anyone who experiences these symptoms after being in the sun should seek advice from a healthcare professional, regardless of whether sunburn blisters appear or not.

-Because sunburn blisters usually only occur in people with bad sunburn, there is also an increased risk of skin cancer.
+Because sunburn blisters usually only occur in people with a bad sunburn, a person is also

-A person with sunburn blisters should visit their doctor immediately if they also experience any of the following symptoms:
+Individuals with sunburn blisters should also seek immediate medical attention if they experience any of the

 - swelling of the skin

-- chills or a high temperature (100°F or higher)
+- chills or a temperature of 100°F or higher

 - dizziness, a severe headache, nausea, or vomiting

-The doctor will ask questions such as how long they were in the sun and whether they used any sun protection.
-They will then be able to advise the individual on the best course of action.
+The doctor will ask questions such as how long a person was in the sun and whether they used any sun protection.
+They will then be able to advise the person on the best course of action.

-Sunburn that is bad enough to cause blistering may require professional medical treatment.
+Sunburn that is severe and causes blistering may require medical treatment.

-A doctor may prescribe special burn cream to soothe the skin and help with the healing process and may also apply a dressing to protect the area.
+A doctor may prescribe special burn cream to soothe the skin and help with the healing process.
+They may also apply a dressing to protect the affected area.